Proving with Computer Assistance 2IMF15

 - Predicate logic: Here is a file with

-the predicate logic Coq
+the predicate logic Rocq

 exercises or if you prefer in html.
 Complete this (you can skip the "Challenge